 Hope for the best and prepare for potential roadblocks

-Keep your eyes on the news and industry updates in the coming weeks for a decision.
-In the meantime, take stock of current liabilities and prepare for any potential mandate roadblocks should the ELD agriculture exemption expire in March.
+Keep your eyes on the news and industry updates for a decision.
+In the meantime, take stock of current liabilities and prepare for any potential ELD agriculture exemption mandate roadblocks should the exemption expire in March.

 Expect a four to six week minimum to put an ELD system into place.
 This includes establishing a contract, equipment shipping and implementing the technology onto your computer/dispatch system.
 Training and trial implementation periods should follow.
 Larger and more complex operations may elongate this timeline.